What you need to

 There is no penalty for not passing a CTU Fast Track™ exam, but you may not re-take a Fast Track exam that you have attempted and not passed.

 3. Get a passing score andskip the class— saving time and money!

-If you score 70% or above, you earn proficiency credit and the course is removed from your schedule.
+If you score 70% or above for undergraduate programs or 80% or higher for graduate programs, you earn proficiency credit and the course is removed from your schedule.

-If you score below 70%, the course remains on your schedule as regularly planned.
+If you score below 70% (undergraduate) or 80% (graduate), the course remains on your schedule as regularly planned.